ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

         E(\boldsymbol{x},t) \propto Re\left[ \exp\left(  -\frac{(t-t_{peak})^2}{\tau^2 + 2i\phi^{(2)}} + i\omega_0 (t-t_{peak}) + i\phi_0 \right) \right]

-    where :math:`\tau` is given by ``<laser_name>.laser_duration`` and represents the Fourier-limited duration of the laser.
-Thus, the actual duration of the laser is:
+    where :math:`\tau` is given by ``<laser_name>.laser_duration`` and represents the Fourier-limited duration of the laser pulse.
+Thus, the actual duration of the chirped laser pulse is:

     .. math::